Rachel Hollivay

-Rachel Hollivay (born October 24, 1993) is a former American professional basketball player.
-She was drafted in the second round of the 2016 WNBA Draft by the Atlanta Dream and spent two years playing for them.
+Rachel Hollivay (born October 24, 1993) is an American former professional basketball player.
+She was drafted in the second round of the 2016 WNBA draft by the Atlanta Dream and spent two years playing for them.
 She played college basketball at Rutgers.

 College career

 Hollivay came out of high school ranked 9th overall in the 2012 HoopGurlz Rankings.
 Hollivay committed to play for Rutgers and join the Scarlet Knights after averaging 25 points, 11 rebounds and 10 blocks during her junior year at Heritage Academy.

 During her time at Rutgers, Hollivay was known on the defensive end.
 She was one of the best rebounders on the team, but she became the Rutger's all-time leader in blocked shots during her senior year - finishing with 322 career blocks.
 During her senior season, Hollivay was also named to the All-Big Ten Honorable Mention Team, as well as the All-Defensive Team.